meyburdj/jobly_backend/readme.md

 ---

 - Convert to TypeScript
-- Add Sequelize as ORM (for practice)
-- Add additional tests to reach 100%
 - Add company e-mail column, so users can send application
 - Add company login, so company can edit their job postings and view applicant details